amykatherines/PyBer_Analysis/README.md

 ![City Type Totals](/analysis/City_Type_Totals_Averages_DF.png)

 In this chart, we can see that
-- Rural and Suburban drivers make more than Urban drivers by $10 and $6 respectively
+- Rural and Suburban average fare per ride is greater than Urban drivers by $10 and $6 respectively
 - Rural and suburban drivers make more per trip but there are significantly fewer trips made in both categories when compared to urban rides
   - Urban drivers had 13 times more trips than Rural drivers
   - Urban drivers had 3 times as many as suburban drivers